unnus/unnus/content/medical/little-known-chiropractic-marketing-ideas-2020-examples.md

 Businesses who can articulate their **Why** to their audience enjoy cult-like following, automatic repurchases, and soaring patient retention rate.

-That’s because when you communicate with purpose-backed messages, your marketing is perceived by the limbic system, the part of the brain that is responsible for emotions, and [decision-making](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3032808/).
+That’s because when you communicate with purpose-backed messages, your marketing is perceived by the limbic system, the part of the brain that is responsible for emotions, and [decision making](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3032808/).

 Purpose-backed messages are marketing messages that are infused with a high sense of mission, jargon-free, and illustrate your business’s purpose.
 We also call them **Why Messages**.